 Gore Wear C3 Infinium Thermo Jacket

-It’s a very similar jacket to the Perfetto with the same Infinium materials, 3 rear pockets and 1 smaller a small zippered pocket.
-The main difference is C3 is Gore Wear’s entry level jacket, with C5 being mid-tiered and C7 the top-tiered.
+It’s a very similar jacket to the Perfetto with the same Infinium materials, 3 rear pockets, and 1 smaller small zippered pocket.
+The main difference is C3 is Gore Wear’s entry-level jacket, with C5 being mid-tiered and C7 the top-tiered.

 The Perfetto is Castelli’s top-tiered jacket.